ValveSoftware/Proton/README.md

 - Crazy Machines 3
 - Devil May Cry 5
 - Wasteland 3
+- Mutant Year Zero
+- Ultimate Marvel Vs. Capcom 3
+- Industry of Titan
+- Call of Duty Black Ops III
+- Tokyo Xanady Xe+
+- Haven
+- Nier Replicant
+- Scrap Mechanic
+- Aven Colony
+- American Fugitive
+- Asrtonner
+- Soul Caliber VI
+- Monster Hunter Rise
+- Seven: Days Gone

 ### Notes

-- Warframe does **not** need `WINEDLLOVERRIDES="xaudio2_7=n,b"` — FAudio replaces xaudio2.
-Using this override WILL lead to game crashes
 - Warframe is problematic with VSync.
 Turn it off or on in game, do not set to `Auto`
 - Warframe needs a set a frame limit in game.
 Unlimited framerate can cause slowdowns
 - Warframe on Nvidia: you may need to disable GPU Particles in game otherwise the game can freeze randomly.
 On AMD they work fine
-- Injustice 2 and MK11 are missing cutscene audio

-Full patches can be viewed in [protonprep.sh](patches/protonprep.sh).
+Full patches can be viewed in [protonprep-valve.sh](patches/protonprep-valve.sh).

 ## Installation

 PLEASE NOTE: There are prerequisites for using this version of proton:

-1. You must have wine installed on your system
-2. You must have winetricks installed on your system
-3. You must have wine dependencies installed on your system.
-See https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/
-4. You must have vulkan gpu drivers/packages installed properly on your system.
+1. You must have vulkan gpu drivers/packages installed properly on your system.
 See https://github.com/lutris/docs/blob/master/InstallingDrivers.md

 ### Manual